-Audio Power Amplfiers - towards inherently linear amplifiers.
+Audio Power Amplifiers - towards inherently linear amplifiers

-Many audio power amplifiers measure the same yet it is claimed they sound different - so maybe we don't measure the right things?
-Maybe there is something internal to an amplifier that makes a difference yet is hidden for our usual distortion analysers by the ubiqutous feedback loop?
+Many audio power amplifiers measure the same, yet it is claimed they sound different - so maybe we don't measure the right things?
+Maybe there is something internal to an amplifier that makes a difference yet is hidden for our usual distortion analysers by the ubiquitous feedback loop?

 Dr. Arto Kolinummi decided to check it out and started a project to design an amplifier that is inherently linear, before the application of feedback.

-This book documents his adventure which was very successfull - an amplifier that challenges the linearity open loop of the best low distortion high feedback amps on the planet.
-Not that he has anything against feedback - you can still wrap it around his amps and get performance that is literally out of this world, but it is not necessary.
+This book documents his adventure which was very successful - an amplifier that challenges the linearity, open loop, of the best low distortion high feedback amps on the planet.
+Not that he has anything against feedback - you can still wrap it around his amps and get a performance that is literally out of this world, but it is not necessary.
 Does it sound better?
-Arto has not performed any scientific listening tests although he is conviced that inherently linear amplifiers do sound better, in general.
+Arto has not performed any scientific listening tests although he is convinced that inherently linear amplifiers do sound better, in general.
 Be that as it may, this book is a treasure trove of ultra-linear circuits, from (balanced) input stages to voltage amplifier (or transimpedance) stages to output stages.
-The book also has extensive information on many different ways a signal can be distorted, how to measure it and, most importantly, how to avoid it.
+The book also has extensive information on many different ways a signal can be distorted, how to measure it, and most importantly, how to avoid it.

 If you are seriously interested in audio power amp design, check it out.